 In this episode of Remotely Cultured, Jeanna chats with Bridget about the power of inbound marketing and how she manages a remote marketing agency while balancing her personal life.
-Bridget shares insights into creating video content that resonates with your audience and reveals tips on how she blocks out her calendar, avoids Zoom fatigue, implements no-meeting days, and stay productive in a remote work setting.
+Bridget shares insights into creating video content that resonates with your audience and reveals tips on how she blocks out her calendar, avoids Zoom fatigue, implements no-meeting days, and stays productive in a remote work setting.

 Resources mentioned in this episode:

 Jeanna: This episode is brought to you by First Page Strategy.
 At FPS, we use data and big ideas to produce exponential growth for product-led brands who need to nail their acquisition goals, and want to work with a flexible, non-traditional agency.
 For example, in one year we've grown a client's total revenue 197%, their organic revenue by 300%, and their paid marketing revenue and leads by over 1,000%.
-If you're a SAS, FinTech, or startup in need to hit your 2023 high-growth acquisition goals, check us out at firstpagestrategy.com.
+If you're a SaaS, fintech, or startup in need to hit your 2023 high-growth acquisition goals, check us out at firstpagestrategy.com.
 Okay!
 Hey everyone, welcome to remotely cultured I'm your host Jeanna, calling in from Roatán, Honduras where I run FPS and host this podcast.
 Today we have with us Bridget Deutz, welcome Bridget!
 Where are you calling in from today?